 Illegally enter into the building or car where the victim is located

-Rape in the second degree is a class A felony and punishable by up to life in prison and a $50,000 fine.
-You may be charged with sexual assault in the second degree if you engage in forcible sexual intercourse without the victim’s consent and also:
+Rape in the second degree is classed as a class A felony and is punishable by a $50,000 fine and up to life in prison.
+You could be charged with sexual assault in the second degree if you engage in forcible sexual intercourse without the victim’s consent and also:

 Use forcible compulsion

-Rape in the third degree is a class C felony and is punishable by up to five years in prison and a $10,000 fine.
-You may be charged with sexual assault in the third degree if you engage in forcible sexual intercourse without the victim’s consent and also:
+Rape in the third degree is classed as a class C felony and is punishable by a $10,000 fine and up to five years in prison.
+You could be charged with sexual assault in the third degree if you engage in forcible sexual intercourse without the victim’s consent and also: